Prepare the environment

 Private OSS data source

-In this tutorial, you must prepare an OSS bucket to serve as a private OSS data source.
-This bucket will be the destination in Data Integration for user information and log data.
+Prepare your own OSS bucket as a private data source.
+This bucket serves as the Data Integration destination for user information and log data.

 Note